sfluegel05/metaNNvis/results/report.md

 Another special case is a missing `layer` argument.
 This argument is used for Captum's Layer and Neuron methods, where layer of the (PyTorch) model has to be provided as an input to the attribution function.
-But since the layer structure of TensorFlow models differs from their PyTorch translation, it is not always possible to providing a correct layer identifier when calling `attribute()` for the first time.
+But since the layer structure of TensorFlow models differs from their PyTorch translation, it is not always possible to providing a correct layer identifier when calling `perform_attribution()` for the first time.
 Thus, instead of raising an exception, as it would for other missing arguments, the tool translates the model and returns the translated model to the user alongside a list of available layers.
 The user can then pick a layer and call another method, `finish_execution_with_layer()` with an identifier for the chosen layer and the translated model to resume the process.